WGLab/doc-ANNOVAR/user-guide/startup.md

 The commands above represent a set of basic examples on how ANNOVAR can help researchers annoate genetic variants generated from high-throughput sequencing data.
 If you are interested, click the banner to the left to learn the input formats and see what additional things ANNOVAR can do for your research...

+## Additional resources

+A step-by-step protocol on using ANNOVAR and wANNOVAR is available at the reference below

+Yang H, Wang K. [Genomic variant annotation and prioritization with ANNOVAR and wANNOVAR](http://www.nature.com/nprot/journal/v10/n10/abs/nprot.2015.105.html) _Nature Protocols_, 10:1556-1566, 2015

 ---